Week 1: How to Ask a Question in Psychological Science?

 Problem 3: no more than one side of the contrast can be measured for each individual

 Consider Alice, who takes up two hours of doom-scrolling each night before bed.
 Suppose she enrolled in an experiment and was randomised to the doom-scrolling condition.
 The contrast is studying mathematics for two hours each night.
-At the end of the trial Alice reports high life satisfaction.
-Can we say that doom-scrolling caused Alice's life satisfaction?
+At the end of the trial Alice reports a high sense of purpose.
+Can we say that doom-scrolling caused Alice's sense of purpose to be higher than it would have been under the mathematics condition?

 We cannot, because no more than one side of the contrast can be measured for Alice in a given period.
 Alice followed the doom-scrolling protocol.
 She did not follow the mathematics protocol.
 We observe only one state of the world for Alice, never both.